mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 ## Confirmation dialogs

 Confirmation dialogs require users to explicitly confirm their choice before an option is committed.
-For example, users can listen to multiple ringtones but only make a final selection upon touching “OK.”
+For example, users can listen to multiple ringtones but only make a final selection upon touching “OK”.

 Touching “Cancel” in a confirmation dialog, or pressing Back, cancels the action, discards any changes, and closes the dialog.